GLOBAL MARKETS-Dollar cleans up as UK election shock stuns sterling

 Oil prices remained subdued, with Brent having settled at its lowest since Nov.
 29, the eve of an OPEC production cut deal.

-U.S. crude futures was flat at $45.63 a barrel, with Brent crude at $47.84.
+U.S. crude futures edged up 10 cents to $45.76 a barrel, with Brent crude at $47.95.
 Both benchmarks are down roughly 4 percent in what will be a third consecutive weekly fall.
-(Additional reporting by Wayne Cole in Sydney; Editing by Catherine Evans)